Welcome to the House of Saulė

-The materials we use introduce no unnecessary harm.
+We strive to use materials that introduce no unnecessary harm.
 Our creative process is done the most sustainable way we know how.
 We remain transparent of the fact we are learning and there are always improvements to be made.
-We do this in the following ways.
+We do this in the following ways:

 We do our best to make only what we can sell, so you receive the highest quality product at the fairest price.
 Limited quantities allow us to meet high production standards and eliminate excess waste.
 And our Zero Waste Initiative takes care of what little waste we do make, by creating accessories bags from our fabric scraps.

 Our supply chain is strategically mapped to minimize our carbon footprint, support local economies and offer every employee fair working conditions and a livable wage.
 Though we have a global team, we manufacture collections in close proximity to our material sources and artisan groups wherever possible.